PTON

 The Selling Roster

-Multiple officers exercised options before selling, a classic exercise-and-dump pattern.
+Several officers exercised options before selling — a textbook exercise-and-dump pattern.
 Sanders alone exercised across six separate grants on a single day.
-This isn't long-term holders trimming around the edges.
-It's newly vested compensation being converted to cash at the first opportunity.
+These aren't long-term holders trimming positions.
+This is newly vested compensation converted to cash at the first opportunity.

 The Turnaround Case, on Paper

-Here's what makes the insider selling harder to dismiss with a shrug: Peloton's operating trajectory is actually improving.
-After posting a loss of $0.12 per share in fiscal Q4 2025 (missing estimates by double), the company flipped to a $0.05 profit in Q1 FY2026, beating the Street's expectation of a $0.05 loss.
+Here's what makes the selling harder to dismiss: Peloton's operating numbers are actually improving.
+The company posted a loss of $0.12 per share in fiscal Q4 2025, missing estimates by double.
+Then it flipped to a $0.05 profit in Q1 FY2026, beating the Street's expectation of a $0.05 loss.
 Q2 came in at $0.03, again ahead of consensus.
-The EPS trend is pointing the right direction.
+The EPS trend line points up.

 Free cash flow of $354 million on a trailing basis gives Peloton something it hasn't had in years: breathing room.
 At $5.22 a share and a $2.22 billion market cap, the stock trades at 22.4x forward earnings.
-That's not cheap for a company with shrinking revenue, but it's a far cry from the fantasy multiples of 2021.
-The mean analyst target of $7.88 implies roughly 51% upside, which tells you where the Street thinks this goes if Q3 doesn't disappoint.
+That's not cheap for a company with shrinking revenue, but it's far from the fantasy multiples of 2021.
+The mean analyst target of $7.88 implies roughly 51% upside — which tells you where the Street thinks this goes if Q3 doesn't disappoint.

 What the Revenue Line Says

 The problem is the top line.
-TTM revenue of $2.44 billion represents a 2.6% decline year over year.
-Gross margin at 51.7% is healthy for a hardware-plus-subscription business, but margin expansion only matters if the revenue base it's applied to isn't evaporating.
-Peloton has been a cost-cutting story, not a growth story, and cost-cutting stories have a shelf life.
-Eventually you need the line to inflect, or the market prices in what's left after the cuts are done.
+TTM revenue of $2.44 billion is down 2.6% year over year.
+Gross margin at 51.7% is healthy for a hardware-plus-subscription business, but margin expansion only counts if the revenue base underneath it isn't shrinking.
+Peloton has been a cost-cutting story, not a growth story.
+Cost-cutting stories have a shelf life.
+Eventually the top line has to turn, or the market prices in what's left after the cuts are done.

-Two 8-K filings in March disclosed changes at the director and officer level, including a March 11 filing covering a departure or appointment of directors or principal officers and a March 17 filing that paired a similar disclosure with a Regulation FD item.
-Leadership churn during a turnaround is normal, but combined with unanimous selling, it paints a picture of a management team in transition rather than one digging in for the next leg higher.
+Two 8-K filings in March disclosed changes at the director and officer level.
+A March 11 filing covered a departure or appointment of directors or principal officers.
+A March 17 filing paired a similar disclosure with a Regulation FD item.
+Leadership turnover during a turnaround is normal.
+But combined with unanimous selling, it points to a management team in transition — not one digging in for the next leg higher.

 What May 7 Needs to Show

-The Q3 report is the next real checkpoint.
-Two consecutive EPS beats have built a thin layer of credibility, but the stock sits at $5.22 for a reason: investors want proof that profitability can coexist with stabilized revenue, not just further cost rationalization on a shrinking base.
+The Q3 report is the next real test.
+Two consecutive EPS beats have built a thin layer of credibility, but the stock sits at $5.22 for a reason: investors want proof that profitability can coexist with stable revenue, not just more cost cuts on a shrinking base.
 The conference call guidance will matter more than the print.
 If management signals subscriber growth or a path back to flat-to-positive revenue, the analyst targets start looking reasonable.
-If the revenue decline accelerates and insiders keep filing Form 4s with nothing but sell lines, the stock's recent bounce from the $3.80s to the low $5s will look like a generous exit window rather than the start of something.
+If the revenue decline accelerates and insiders keep filing Form 4s with nothing but sell lines, the stock's bounce from the $3.80s to the low $5s will look like a generous exit window — not the start of something.

-The position here is neutral.
+The stance here is neutral.
 The EPS trajectory and free cash flow are real.
 So is the fact that every officer with a Form 4 in the last quarter chose cash over shares.
-Without forward guidance or a Q3 transcript to break the tie, the evidence argues for watching, not acting.
+Without forward guidance or a Q3 transcript to break the tie, the evidence says watch, don't act.

 Run the free Peloton Interactive, Inc. deep-dive →